Kiloutre/TKMovesets/README_CODING_PRACTICES.txt

 // -- Commenting -- //
 - Static helpers should contain a explanation of their purpose right above their definitions
-- Functions, structs, classes, methods and members contain a explanation of their purpose right above their declaration
+- Functions, structs, classes, methods and members contain a explanation of their purpose right above their declaration.h
-- Generally should add comment explaining a function's code step by step unless it's a really small and obvious one
+- Generally should add comments explaining a function's code step by step unless it's a really small and obvious one
-- Enums should have a comment for each of their entry
+- Enums should have a comment for each of their entry if there's any useful detail to add

 // -- Naming -- //
-- Functions should start with an upper case
+- Functions/methods should start with an upper case, unless it's a static/function in namespace
-- Helper s functions, static or not should start with a lower cases
-- camelCase
+- camelCase for everything
-- Constant should be prefixed c_
+- Constant should be prefixed c_, globals prefixed by g_
-- Globals should be suffixed g_
 Classes:
-- Class names should start with an upper case
 - Private/Protected members should be prefixed m_
-- Methods should start with an upper case
 Game structs:
 - snake_case for members